cornershopcreative-archive/plugin_widget-menuizer/readme.txt

 Once in your menu, you'll see a new option for "Container Element," which specifies which HTML tag is wrapped around the sidebars that are output into the menu.

+While running Widget Menuizer you also get the ability to define new sidebar regions right from the *Appearance > Widgets* admin screen, so you can easily create new regions just for including in your menus without having to write any custom code for your theme.

 **Important:** Because it's possible to put menu widgets inside sidebars, you may see a warning notice if the sidebar region you've put in your menu contains a menu widget.
 This is because you may have inadvertently created a recursion: if the menu contained in your sidebar is the same menu your sidebar is placed in, you'll have an infinite loop that will do bad, bad things.
 So be careful.

+**New in 1.0** Widget Menuizer now gives site administrators the ability to control the direction widgets flow within the menu, either horizontally or vertically.

 **New in 0.6:** Widget Menuizer now provides a way for site administrators to create new Sidebars on the fly from the Widget admin!
 Now you can create new sidebars for use in your menus without having to edit your theme files or use some other plugin to let you register new sidebars.

-**New in 1.0** Widget Menuizer now provides a way for site administrators to control the direction the widgets stack either horizontally or vertically.

 == Installation ==